LiorZ/hdac8_thesis/thesis.rst

 	+---------------+----------------------+------------------+
 ..

-	This set of short simulations allowed us to quickly distinguish between sets of parameters.
+Below we detail all the different categories we calibrated.
+Each table elaborates the simulation serial number, and the relevant parameters that were perturbed in that specific category.
+The tables that describe the entire set of property for each simulation and summarize its performance can be found in the  `Calibration simulations and their performance` section, in the `Supplementary Material`_.
+Plots that show the distribution of score of each sequence against its experimental activity are available in section `Calibration`_ in the `Supplementary Material`_.

 Sampling
 .........

 	We inspected different amounts of sampling in which the number of decoys generated and the amount of perturbation size were modified together, since As we've previously mentioned, the larger the perturbation size - the larger the space of possible peptide conformations.

-	Since the amount of sampling was the first feature we decided to calibrate, we initialized the other features with values that were found optimal in previous studies such as:
+	Since the amount of sampling was the first feature we decided to calibrate, we initialized the other features with values that were found optimal in previous studies [7]_ such as:

 	#) Weight of *hackelec* (electrostatic term) = 0.5
 	#) Standard deviation of constraints = 0.2